KarimOsmanGH/QuranLife/README.md

 - **🎯 Intelligent Goal Management**: Set and manage life goals with AI-powered verse matching from all 6,236 Quranic verses
 - **📈 Progress Dashboard**: Visual progress tracking with responsive two-column layout
 - **💾 Secure Local Storage**: All personal data stored safely in your browser with encryption
+- **📤 Data Export**: Export all your data as JSON for backup or transfer
 - **📱 PWA Support**: Install as an app on your device with offline functionality

 ### 🧠 **Smart Features**